Digital Risk Monitoring Guide: Detect External Threats Early

 2. Threat Intelligence Collection

 This is where you go hunting in the criminal underground.
 Start with dark web marketplaces where stolen credentials get sold.
 Then ransomware leak sites where gangs publish victim data.
-Don’t forget Telegram channels where threat actors coordinate attacks, or paste sites where people dump credentials.
-Your threat intelligence collection needs to cover all these sources.
+Your threat intelligence collection needs to cover these sources and more.

 Public threat feeds won’t cut it.
-You need access to private criminal forums where threat actors actually discuss their targets and share fresh stolen data.
+You need access to private hacker forums where attackers actually discuss their targets and share fresh stolen data.
 The good stuff happens in invite-only channels and markets that require payment to access.

 Your monitoring needs to be both broad and targeted.
-Broad enough to catch emerging threats in your industry, specific enough to flag your company name, domains, or employee credentials when they appear.
+Broad enough to catch new attack methods as they appear.
+Specific enough to flag your company name, domains, or employee credentials when they show up.

 3. Risk Assessment & Prioritization